-1. Maintain communication with the DCE, at all times, during the clinical education experience (whether emergency-related or not), communicating proactively when not an
+- 1. Maintain communication with the DCE, at all times, during the clinical education experience, communicating proactively when not an emergency situation.

-- emergency situation.
 The DCE is the course coordinator for all clinical education courses and will serve as advisor, facilitator, and monitor. - 2.
 Contact the SCCE prior to the beginning of the experience to confirm arrangements, ensuring all clinical requirements (see #3 below) and facility-specific paperwork are completed and/or submitted as required by the facility.
 If any items must be submitted by the school, it is the student's responsibility to alert the DCE and/or CC of needed items. - 3.
 Meet all health and safety requirements of the clinical education assigned site.
 It is the responsibility of the student to communicate with the site/SCCE/CI to identify the requirements of the assigned clinic site and to provide evidence of completion for all items in the manner (mechanism and timeframe) defined by the facility and/or the educational program.
-Information may be found in the clinic site's Requirements and/or Documents section in EXXAT, but the SCCE may provide additional and/or replacement items.
-Students must upload all signature pages, certificates or other evidence of training or completed items to the corresponding CE I folder in EXXAT as most sites require that UTC maintain student records for several years beyond the student placement.
-Failure to meet this requirement may result in a delay to the beginning of the experience, ultimately jeopardizing timely completion or result in termination of the placement. - 4.
-Review information for the assigned site on the site's website, if available, and within the site details in EXXAT, including a thorough review of the affiliation agreement (contract). - 5.
+Information may be found in the clinic site's Requirements and/or

+Documents section in EXXAT, but the SCCE may provide additional and/or replacement items.
+Students must upload all signature pages, certificates or other evidence of training or completed items to the corresponding CE IV folder in EXXAT as most sites require that UTC maintain student records for several years beyond the student placement.
+Failure to meet this requirement may result in a delay to the beginning of the experience, ultimately jeopardizing timely completion or result in termination of the placement.

+- 4. Review information for the assigned site on the site's website, if available, and within the site details in EXXAT, including a thorough review of the affiliation agreement (contract). - 5.
 Be familiar with the PT state practice act and rules that would apply to the site based on location. - 6.
 Demonstrate no safety concerns related to any of the 12 items in the PT CPI 3.0. - 7.
-Submit all assignments prior to and during the clinical education experience, in the required manner, by the published deadlines by the DCE, CC, CI, and/or SCCE. - 8.
-Not fail an active Learning Contract. - 9.
+Demonstrate no professional issues/concerns that warrant removal from clinic (see Clinical Education portion of Student Handbook) - 8.
+Submit all assignments prior to and during the clinical education experience, in the required manner, by the published deadlines by the DCE, CC, CI, and/or SCCE. - 9.
+Not fail an active Learning Contract. - 10.
 Provide evidence of personal health insurance coverage, which must be maintained throughout the clinical education experience.
-Students are financially responsible for any medical care (emergency or non-emergency) received as a result of the clinical education experience. - 10.
-Attend all scheduled days of the clinical education placement (See Course Attendance Policy for details) - 11.
-Make-up any emergency-related absences beyond the initial 5 permitted across all full-time Clinical Education placements.
-(See Course Policies>Late/Missing Work Policy>Make-up Plans section and Course Attendance Policy for more information) - 12.
-Students must maintain communications with the DCE related to absences until all time is made-up (if necessary/required). - 13.
-Take necessary supplies (goniometer, reflex hammer, measuring tape, stethoscope, gait belt, etc.) and texts/notes to clinical setting each day of the experience.

-14. Adhere to all policies and procedures of the clinical site.
+Students are financially responsible for any medical care (emergency or non-emergency) received as a result of the clinical education experience. - 11.
+Attend all scheduled days of the clinical education placement (See Course Attendance Policy for details) - Make-up any emergency-related absences beyond the initial 5 permitted across all fulltime Clinical Education placements (not 5 per placement, but total of 5 across all 36 weeks).
+(See Course Policies>Late/Missing Work Policy>Make-up Plans section and Course Attendance Policy for more information) - 13.
+Students must maintain communications with the DCE related to absences until all time is made-up (if necessary/required). - 14.
+Take necessary supplies (goniometer, reflex hammer, measuring tape, stethoscope, gait belt, etc.) and texts/notes to clinical setting each day of the experience. - 15.
+Adhere to all policies and procedures of the clinical site.
 Failure to do so may result in termination of the experience by either the site or the DCE.